 Criticisms attack our sense of self faster and harder than we imagine.
 All of us can be sensitive to criticism when it comes from the ‘right’ entity.
-Many of the thick-skins who insist words cannot hurt them, turn brittle when the ‘cancel culture‘ targets them.

 When we criticize others, we are sure we are only criticizing their mistakes, and not their misplaced pride or inflated arrogance.
 So, they shouldn’t get touchy about it, right?
 Do you get the irony?

 On the flip side, when people criticize us, our first reaction is they are not criticizing our genuine mistakes, but some personal aspect of ourselves.
 That is the main cause of our hurtfulness to a critique.

 Highly Sensitive Person, or HSP, is a term coined by psychologist Elaine Aron.
 HSPs, according to Aron’s concept, are a subset of the population with a high level of sensory-processing sensitivity, or SPS.
 High SPS people exhibit heightened emotional sensitivity, stronger reactions to both external and internal stimuli — like pain, hunger, light, noise — and complex inner existence.